mattpshields/matthewshields.co.uk/content/writing/2020-04-06-using-react-helmet.md.md

 };
 ```

-Genuinely one of the amazing things about react-helmet is its ease of use, providing much-needed functionality for a technically performant site, without asking much from the developer to integrate.
+One of the amazing things about react-helmet is its ease of use, providing much-needed functionality for a technically performant site, without asking much from the developer to integrate.

 ## Where do I use it?

-So with the fact that we aren't actually putting the code into the document head, where do we put it within our React application?
+You're not actually putting the code into the document head, so where do you put it within the React application?

 You can add it into any component and react-helmet will work from there.
-The approach that quite a lot of sites or frameworks using react-helmet take is to create an SEO component that when passed the node data for the particular page or post you are on will take the title, description etc and have a generic component that creates the tags there.
+The approach that quite a lot of sites or frameworks using react-helmet take is to create an SEO component.
+This component, when passed the node data for the particular page or post you are on, will take the title and description etc and have a generic component that creates the tags there.

 ```javascript
 import React, { Component } from "react";